 2. Confidential References On-Board

 At some point during the search process, your potential employer will ask for your references.
-You should already have key references ready to go, well before you are asked this question.
+You should already have key references ready to go well before being asked this question.

-If you are going to include references from your current position, be sure that you have connected with them individually, ensuring that your confidentiality be maintained during the search process.
-I’d recommend only using current-company contacts, if you would consider them a confidant to you, personally, instead of just someone who would speak highly of you.
+If you are going to include references from your current position, be sure that you have connected with them individually, ensuring that your confidentiality is maintained during the search process.
+I’d recommend only using current-company contacts if you would consider them a confidant to you, personally, instead of just someone who would speak highly of you.

 Know that any time you provide references, you are opening yourself up to the possibility of other people finding out you are interviewing.
 So be very careful who you ask to be a reference.